-We saw servicing documentation for the equipment used at the practice.
+We saw servicing documentation for the equipment used.
 Staff carried out checks in line with the manufacturers' recommendations.
-This included PAT testing of the electrical equipment in June 2016, servicing of the fire extinguishers in January 2017 and servicing of the compressor which produced the compressed air for the dental drills had been completed in March 2017.
+This included testing of the electrical equipment (July 2015), servicing of the fire extinguishers (February 2017) and servicing of the compressor (July 2016).
 This was in accordance with the Pressure Systems Safety Regulations (2000).
-A Landlord's gas safety certificate issued on 17 May 2016 identified the gas services at the practice had been checked.
+A Landlord's gas safety certificate issued on 24 March 2017 identified the gas services at the practice had been checked.
+Autoclaves at the practice had been serviced and validated in May 2017.